rmohnani/Obsidian-Vaults/General/Kanbans/General Kanban.md

 - [ ] Write Since the Beginning
 - [ ] Write A thing that cannot be stopped
 - [ ] Write Magic to Make the Sanest Man go Mad
+- [ ] Select stuff to buy from buy tab group on iphone

 ## In Progress

 - [ ] Factory Reset Didi's Mac
+- [ ] Send eye prescription to Warby Parker

 ## Completed